Tips for stress-free banking

 2. Move your bills closer to pay day

 If it’s possible, see if you can move the date of your bills to come out not long after pay day.
 That way you won’t have to worry about ensuring you keep a certain amount in your account throughout the month.

 Take a look at what you pay for and see if you can make any cuts anywhere.
 For example, are you still paying for a subscription that you no longer use?
+TV services, gym memberships and online storage are popular ones.
 Making sure you aren’t wasting any money will give you an extra bit of cash to either save or spend on something more essential.

 4. Set up a monthly budget

 Understanding your finances and knowing exactly where your money goes is important to remain in control.
 To do this, set up a monthly budget.
 Working out your incoming and outgoings on bills will allow you to see how much you have left to spend and save.
 Take a look at our guide on how to set up a monthly budget.

 Having a little pot of savings will provide reassurance that you are prepared for any of life’s emergencies.
 Such as, your car breaks down or your washing machine needs replacing.
 These things happen, so to take a way the stress for when they do, it’s good to have some extra cash put aside to sort it out.